 A 52-week high generally serves as an indicator for investors as stocks near that level are perceived to be winners.

-More often than not, investors wonder if a high price range has made the stock overpriced.
+Notably, investors often wonder if the stock is overpriced considering the high price.
 While the apprehensions are not absolutely baseless, all stocks hitting a 52-week high are not necessarily overpriced.

 In fact, an investor might miss out on top gainers in an attempt to avoid the steep prices of stocks that are near their 52-week high mark.

-A stock can maintain the momentum and keep scaling higher with time.
-So, one should take a more informed approach to understand if any further upside is left.
+A stock can maintain the momentum and keep scaling new highs.
+So, one should take a more informed approach to understand if further upside is left.